openstack/openstack-ansible/doc/source/admin/upgrades/major-upgrades.rst

     Usage of non-trusted certificates for RabbitMQ is not possible due to requirements of newer ``amqp`` versions.

-The internal certificate authority must be updated for the upgraded release version.
-This does not regenerate or alter any existing CA certificates.
+The SSH certificate authority must be updated for the upgraded release version.
+SSH certificates are used for nova live migration and keystone credential synchonrisation in the new release.
+This step ensures that the required CA is generated and available for other playbooks.
-New certificate chains may be generated at this stage to cover additional parts of the deployment secured using TLS in upgraded release.

 .. code-block:: console

-    # openstack-ansible certificate-authority.yml
+    # openstack-ansible certificate-ssh-authority.yml

 Once CA is generated, we can proceed with standard OpenStack upgrade steps: